louis-langholtz/PlayRho/Box2D/Testbed/README.md

 framework for the Testbed GUI application, and the other for demos.
 These demos all subclass the [Test](Framework/Test.hpp) base class and would be where you'd add your own code if you wanted it to also run under the Testbed GUI application.

 For more specifics, see the relevant directory.

 ## Build Instructions

-Building the *Testbed* requires some library dependencies to be available: the Box2D library, the GLFW library, and the GLEW library.
+Building the *Testbed* requires some library dependencies to be available: the project library, the GLFW version 3 library, and the GLEW version 2 library.

 ### GLFW

 [GLFW](http://www.glfw.org) is an Open Source library that the Testbed depends on.
-Currently the source code for GLFW is included in the Box2D source code distribution.
-This has been built on the following build setups:
-- Windows using MSVS2017 and the included Solution, and
-- OS X using Xcode and the XCode Project file.

-Alternatively...
+The source code for this library is no longer included in this fork of the project.
+The GLFW version 3 library must be available in an installed form in order to build the Testbed.
+See the [GLFW Website](http://www.glfw.org) for up-to-date information on it including how to download and install it.

-Here are steps that I've used to download and build this library:
+Here are steps that can be used to download, build, and install this library from source code using a command line environment:
 1. Decide where you're going to have your GLFW sources.
 Setup an environment variable called `GLFW_SOURCES` that's set to this path.
 For example:
      `GLFW_SOURCES=/tmp/glfw-3.2.1`.